dkackman/chia-daemon/README.md

 # chia-rpc
-A JS client for chia rpc with dynamically generated end points
+A JS client for chia daemon with dynamically generated end points